alexandair/entra-powershell-docs/docs/conceptual/manage-user.md

 ### Grant users administrative roles in your organization

-1. Grant a user an administrative role.
+1. The following example shows how to grant a user an administrative role.

     ```powershell
     Connect-Entra -Scopes 'User.ReadWrite.All', 'RoleManagement.ReadWrite.Directory'